joshuabl97/urlShort/README.md

 ## Exercise modifications

 I've modified the example for this gophercises [URL Shortener](https://github.com/gophercises/urlshort) exercise (details below) to use the Chi router instead of Gorilla Mux.
-I've turned this into a basic CRUD api which demonstrates my ability to work with JSON rather than inputting the data using flags
+I've turned this into a basic CRUD api which demonstrates my ability to work with JSON, http requests, and databases rather than inputting the data using flags for YAML/JSON.

 [chi router](https://github.com/go-chi/chi)